ppone/docs/subscription-billing.md

 `Addons`, `Discounts`, `Taxes` let you add specific line items, taxes, and discounts to your subscription.

-Example:
+**Example**: Suppose you have business called `ACME Landscaping Services` and you suppose you setup have a monthly landscaping plan that costs $200 a month.
+Some of your clients might want additional services such has hedge trimming.
+So you would add create a 'hedge trimming' addon for those clients that want that and want to subscribe.

 **Quantity**

+`quantity` is an important field to understand.
 The total amount your client is charged on the subscription is the `plan amount * quantity`.

-This is important to understand.
+**Example**

+If certain clients have 2 more homes that need landscaping, we can simply increase the quanity without having to subscribe that client to more subscriptions.